metabase/metabase/docs/questions/query-builder/expressions/sumif.md

 SumIf([Payment], [Plan] = "Basic")
 ```

 The `case` version lets you sum a different column when the condition isn't met.
-For example, you might want to sum a "Contract" column for rows where the plan isn't "Basic":
+For example, you could create a column called "Revenue" that:

+- sums the "Payments" column when "Plan = Basic", and
+- sums the "Contract" column otherwise.

 ```
 sum(case([Plan] = "Basic", [Payment], [Contract]))